ntop/ntopng/doc/src/clickhouse/clickhouse.rst

 To replace nIndex with ClickHouse, the following steps are performed.

-- ClickHouse is installed locally following this guide_. :code:`clickhouse-client` can be used to verify connections can be successfully established to the local database
+- ClickHouse is installed locally following this `guide <https://clickhouse.com/#quick-start>`_. :code:`clickhouse-client` can be used to verify connections can be successfully established to the local database

 .. code:: bash